harryngict/NetworkCompose/README.md

 # NetworkSwift

 **NetworkSwift** is a versatile and lightweight networking library designed for flexibility, supporting various session types, including URLSession.
-The library follows a defined contract, implementing three core functions:

-1. **HTTPS Request**: Facilitates secure HTTP requests, with support for SSL pinning to enhance security.
-2. **Upload File**: Supports the secure uploading of files.
-3. **Download File**: Enables the downloading of files with security considerations.

 ## Table of Contents